- Focus on a topic to make your blog successful

 Start by creating a new page on Google+.
 You will get some minimal options to upload your icon/background, link your website, and fill some information.

 Unlike Facebook, you will not get to choose your own URLs right there.
-But, if you complete information, and also link your website, Google+ may prompt you to create better branding.
+But, if you provide complete details for the page, and link your website, Google+ may prompt you to create better branding.
 For e.g. https://plus.google.com/+Technosanct1/.

 What to do on social media?